-- Where the UICC has requested the list of slice(s) information, the TERMINAL RESPONSE shall contain either the slices information data object listing all slice(s) information without S-NSSAI mapping data object (if S-NSSAI mapping information is not available) or the list of slice(s) information with S-NSSAI mapping data object listing all available mapping information, if the S-NSSAI is supported only on a subset of Tracking Area(s) of the current Registration Area, the tracking area identity list where the S-NSSAI is supported shall be available, up to the limit of the TERMINAL RESPONSE APDU command size.
+- Where the UICC has requested the list of slice(s) information, the TERMINAL RESPONSE shall contain the Serving PLMN served S-NSSAIs list, along with (i) either the slices information data object listing all slice(s) information without S-NSSAI mapping data object (if S-NSSAI mapping information is not available) or the list of slice(s) information with S-NSSAI mapping data object listing all available mapping information, (ii) if the S-NSSAI is supported only on a subset of Tracking Area(s) of the current Registration Area, the tracking area identity list where the S-NSSAI is supported shall be available.
+If ME has more data in the buffer to be sent to the UICC and complete data cannot be included within a single response, the TERMINAL RESPONSE shall contain the 'More data' data object.
+If 'More data' data object is part of this request, then TERMINAL RESPONSE shall contain only the associated data object (e.g., 'partial NSSAI' data object) with remaining S-NSSAI information, up to the limit of the TERMINAL RESPONSE APDU (see Annex V).
 If no slice information is available, the respective data object shall have length zero.